ozzono/portfolio/apis/url-shortener/README.md

 > All tests and commands were executed in a linux machine.

-To test it's possible to run two commands:
+ To test its possible to run two commands:

 - `go test -v ./...`
-  - if go runtime is available the above command will run all tests in verbose mode;
+  - if go runtime is available, the above command will run all tests in verbose mode;
 - `make rebuild-test` rebuild all test binary files and `make tests` run the tests binary files in verbose mode;
 - test output sample: